StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/about-feeders.md

 ## Example integrations

-You can use an alert feeder to integrate any external system that exposes a public REST API and supports synchronous data retrieval into TheHive, including:
+You can use an alert feeder to integrate any external system that exposes a public REST API with [supported authentication modes](#authentication-modes) and supports synchronous data retrieval into TheHive, including:

 * Jira
 * Airtable
-* IBM Radar
-* Rapid7
-* SentinelOne

 ## Permissions